alnwlsn/scratchpad/README.md

+# scratchpad #
+Files and small projects which are too tiny to have their own repo.

 ## spectraArcs2Lines.py
 I gave the topoR autorouter a try for my latest project for routing my traces, after designing the rest of my board in KiCad.
 To do this, you export a Spectra DSN file from KiCad, which you then import in topoR, do the autorouting, and then export a Spectra SES (session) file back to KiCad to put in all the traces.